Balloon: Dragon Moon

 Balloon: Knight N Gale

 Bio: I’ve been flying since 1979 and received both of my certificates in 1980.
-My experience has summed to nearly 1,000 hours mainly the Northwest with a few excursions into California and New Mexico.
+My experience has summed to over 1,000 hours mainly the Northwest with a few excursions into California and New Mexico.
 My most frequent flying has been at organized rally events.
 I’ve been active in the Balloon Federation of America and ran the Continuing Education program for five years and have organized safety seminars in the 90’s and three after the millennium.
-I’ve also led the local and regional clubs, in the 1980’s and am the current president of the Willamette Aerostat Society.
-I’m currently a FAASafety Representative, a post I’ve held for some five years.
+I’ve also led the local and regional clubs, in the 1980’s and president of the Willamette Aerostat Society from 20113 through 2015.
+I’m currently a FAASafety Representative, a post I’ve held for over five years.
 I’ve enjoyed the flying of balloons immensely yet the people that serve as our crew, passengers and the public have kept the spark alive which keeps me and my wife Shari going in ballooning.

 Bio: Champagne and propane, who could ask for more all before 9:00am, needless to say I am a balloon junkie.
-I have been involved in ballooning for 26 years.
+I have been involved in ballooning for 30 plus years.
 I started crewing for a commercial company in Napa Valley and soon decided that I wanted to fly these magical floating balloons.
 I earned my commercial ticket in 1996 and have been flying for fun ever since, as I also have a full time career as a Oracle consultant.
-My husband, Greg and I try to attend as many ballooning events as possible every year, but there is also fishing and crabbing to enjoy here in Oregon, so our time gets split.
+I try to attend as many ballooning events as possible every year, but there is also fishing and crabbing to enjoy here in Oregon, so my time gets split.
 I have been blessed to be able to have flown in events in OR, WA, CA, NM and Nevada.

 Bio: Bio I took my first balloon ride in Napa, California in 1984 and absolutely fell in love with it.
 I then began crewing for the U S West Communications balloon with Chauncey who was the pilot then.
 After a short period away from the activity I got back into it about 12 years ago when I took my husband for his first flight with a company in Newberg.
 We both got hooked on it and began crewing every weekend.
 I finally decided staying on the ground all the time wasn’t as much fun as being in the air so in the year 2000 I got my private and in 2001 I got my commercial license.
 It has been a great time ever since.
 I am partners with a friend and together we now own 2 balloons of our own.
 I travel around to a variety of places to enter into festivals and to fun fly so I can see different sights and people.
 I hope to continue for several more years before the fun runs out, if it ever will.
 Cheryl Isaacs La Brisa Del Mar Balloon Commercial Hot Air Balloon Pilot